-• False positives were not an issue for any product All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-With no exceptions they allowed all of the legitimate websites and applications.
+• False positives were not a serious issue for most products.
+Most of the products were good at correctly classifying legitimate applications and websites.

-• Which products were the most effective?
+Which products were the most effective?

-Products from Broadcom, Kaspersky, McAfee, Microsoft and Sophos achieved 100% total accuracy ratings.
-Those from Crowdstrike, FireEye, Deep Instinct, VIPRE and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-All products performed well enough to achieve AAA awards.
+Products from Kaspersky and Norton LifeLock produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from Microsoft, F-Secure, AVG and Avast also achieved AAA awards.